 So how can you reignite the spark of conversation?
 Here are six of our favorite questions to help bring you and your partner closer together.

-Questions to Spark Conversation and Connect with Your Partner
+6 Questions to Spark Intimacy and Conversation

 1. What’s really going on with you?